kigiri/hasura-ws/README.md

 Prepare a query, returning an async function to execute the query.

-> Enable caching and share subscribes
+> Pre-stringify and share subscribes

 ### `initPrepare`